HISTORY OF GENOA: FASCISM REGIME AND GREATER GENOA

 In the 1920s and 1930s the history of Genoa, as well as that of the rest of Italy, is strongly determined by the fascist regime.
 The structure of the city changed and gradually acquired the shape that it has today.
 Greater Genoa, i.e. the administrative unification of the municipalities surrounding the Old Town (go to the Old Town historical insight), was the result of a process that had started many years before.

 In the 19th century, with the urban rearrangement plan designed by Carlo Barabino, the need to extend the city borders was evident in order to host new infrastructure and residential areas for the middle-class.
-Bourgeois Genoa spread to the hills while the lower classes inhabited the historical centre.
+Bourgeois Genoa spread to the hills while the lower classes inhabited the Old Town.
 The prospect of construction profits began to include the outskirts, where large areas suitable for building provided the opportunity to erect new buildings as well as enticing speculation chances.

 As in the western part of the city the San Benigno promontory and the mountains surrounding Val Polcevera were a natural obstacle, and given that the west was already going through an industrialisation process, the focus was turned to the east, on the Bisagno plain.
 It was here that the first annexations to the Genoa occurred in 1873.

 The municipalities involved were those of S.Martino and S.Francesco d’Albaro (holiday resorts populated by wealthy Genoese people), the Foce (mainly inhabited by countrymen, fishermen, artisans and workers employed in Genoa), S.Fruttuoso and Marassi (two neighbourhoods of vegetable gardens and laundry workers) and Staglieno, the activities of which were connected with the cemetery.